EnEmerson/my-online-resume/README.md

 ---

-*Do not contact me with any unsolicited services or offers*
+*Do not contact me with any unsolicited services or offers.*